MinaPecheux/Advent-Of-Code/2018/Python/README.md

 We now have an easily applicable test for any pair of characters.

 Still, the other big question is: how can we efficiently generate all the possible pairs, so that we can then apply the test and filter out the pairs we are truly interested in?
 The answer is to use the built-in Python ``itertools`` package.
 This lib contains lots of utilities to create cartesian products, permutations, combinations...
 Here, we use the ``product`` function and the ``chr()`` built-in method to get a character from an ASCII code (this is the reverse of ``ord()``).
 By combining those together, we can generate a list of all possible lower- and uppercase letter pairs, and then we just filter out the ones where the letters aren't the same.

+## Day 6: Chronal Coordinates

+Nothing to special to say, except that this problem talks about the Manhattan distance (or [Taxicab geometry](https://en.wikipedia.org/wiki/Taxicab_geometry)), a common math measurement whenever you have points on a grid.